BananaBlade/BananaBlade/Dokumentacija/questions.md

 - Music reproduction (yes/no)?
 - Most wanted tracks via wishlist (all time or currently)?
-- Occurence frequency - daily interval or history?
+- Occurrence frequency - daily interval or history?
 - Registration procedure?
 - Multiple wishlists in a day?
 Overriding previous ones?
 Only valid for the next 24 hours?
 - A repeatable, 24-hour track list, or an every-time unique list?